 Councils can make byelaws regulating the use of library facilities that they run under section 19 of the Public Libraries and Museums Act 1964.
-DCMS has to confirm each set of library byelaws, for local authorities in England, before they can come into effect.
+DCMS has to confirm each set of library byelaws, for local authorities in England, before they can come into effect, even if you choose to adopt the model byelaws DCMS provide.